Lytecyde/ox/README.md

 # ox

-naughts and crosses in go
+Naughts and Crosses in Go.

+Used as an example project while studying Go :)

 ## gometalinter